 Our intern selection procedure is as follows: A committee of faculty will choose 2 or 3 finalists for the company to interview or if the company so desires we will make a selection.

 There are countless internships you can apply for and receive school credit as long as you reach out to email@example.com beforehand.
 Once the internship has been approved it's up to you.
-Below is a list with hundreds of pre-approved internship opportunities within the state of Georgia.
+Below are two links with countless internship opportunities within the state of Georgia.
 All you need to do is follow the link and apply online following their instructions.

 The intern will be responsible for creating a portfolio that will be utilized by the City of Americus and the Americus & Sumter County Tourism Council for carious marketing campaigns locally and statewide.

 The intern will create a marketing plan to reach our current customers and potential customers to increase sales.
 Manage and create social media to enlarge our customer base through constant contacts, Facebook and emails.

 Use the link below to request to become part of the School of Business Internship Program.
 If you need to submit other content or have any questions, please contact the head of the Internship program, Robert Bennett.